Jia Hao

 Voice as the terminal keyboard

-Sound and text in the current viewport are multiplexed over the same TLS connection to the server.
 Two separate connections would be simpler but would overload the hardware.
-The sound chunks are uploaded in real time, then transcribed with MLX-Whisper running locally once the user releases the talk button.
-This turns out to be a second or so faster than streaming the sound to Gemini 3.1 Flash Live.
-With some of these optimizations, the latency is brought down from close to 10 seconds to ~2-3 seconds.
+The sound chunks are uploaded in real time and transcribed once the user releases the talk button.
+This turns out to be a second or so faster than streaming the utterance to Gemini 3.1 Flash Live.
+There was also an observed network limit of 30 KB/s, so downsampling mic input from ~44 kHz to 22 kHz helped to send the sound bytes out faster.
+With these optimizations, the latency is brought down from close to 10 seconds to ~2-3 seconds.

 It’s not 100% and may require a few attempts, but this provides sufficient accuracy to operate the terminal and even use TUIs like vim.
-Some primitive evals were also set up to evaluate the accuracy of the generated commands.
-Latency is still much slower than I would like it to be though.
+Some primitive evals were also set up for generated command accuracy.
+Latency is still much higher than I would like it to be though.
 There’s likely a lot of room for improvement here.

-The only remaining quirks for terminal rendering are font rendering and glyphs.
+What’s left is just to wire up the terminal state with font rendering.
 A subset of glyphs commonly used by TUIs is bundled into the font atlas.
 Bold text is implemented using double-strike (drawing the character repeatedly at small offsets), and lighter colored text is implemented using a small amount of dithering.

 Screenshot illustrating rendering of various glyphs